hewageumesha/machine-learning-iris-classification/README.md

-# Iris Flower Classification using Machine Learning
+# 🌸 Iris Flower Classification using Machine Learning

-This is my first Machine Learning project.
-The goal of this project is to predict the species of an Iris flower using machine learning techniques.
+Welcome to my **first Machine Learning project**!
+In this project, I built a model that predicts the **species of an Iris flower** using its physical measurements.

+This project helped me understand the **complete machine learning workflow**, from data exploration to model saving.

 ---

-## Project Overview
+## 🚀 Project Overview

-The model classifies Iris flowers into three categories:
+The objective of this project is to classify Iris flowers into one of the following categories:

-- Iris Setosa
+- 🌼 Iris Setosa
-- Iris Versicolor
+- 🌼 Iris Versicolor
-- Iris Virginica
+- 🌼 Iris Virginica

-A Support Vector Machine (SVM) classifier is used for this task.
+A **Support Vector Machine (SVM)** classifier is used to perform this classification task.

 ---

-## Dataset
+## 📊 Dataset Details

-- Iris dataset by R. A. Fisher (1936)
+- Dataset: Iris Dataset (R. A. Fisher, 1936)
 - Total samples: 150
+- Number of classes: 3
-- Features:
+- Features used:
   - Sepal length (cm)
   - Sepal width (cm)
   - Petal length (cm)
   - Petal width (cm)

+This dataset is widely used as a beginner-friendly benchmark in machine learning.

 ---

-## Tools and Libraries
+## 🛠 Tools & Technologies

 - Python
 - NumPy